junxit/us-congress-bills-112/metadata.md

 - 2011-04-04 — Introduced in Senate
 - 2011-04-04 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S2090)
 - 2011-04-04 — Sponsor introductory remarks on measure.
 (CR S2090-2091)
+- 2011-04-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S2553)
+- 2011-04-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S2553)
+- 2011-04-14 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S2553)
+- 2011-04-14 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S2553)